Talwind1/Talwind1/README.md

-### Hi there👋
+### Hi there🌟

-* I like making things, I'm a fairly curious person.
+* 👀 I like making things, I'm a fairly curious person.
 * 🌱 I’m a fullstack developr at [Easy](https://easy.co.il/).
 * 💞️ I like anything that involves Web Development.
-* 👀  I'm using Vanilla JS, React, Html, Css, Node.
-Studing Vue , Nuxt ... and always curious for MORE
+* 💻  I'm using Vanilla JS, React, Html, Css, Node.
+Studying Vue , Nuxt ... and always curious for MORE
 * 📫 Reach me at: talwind1@gmail.com
 * [Reach me at Linkedin](https://www.linkedin.com/in/tal-wind/).